slackapi/python-rtmbot/README.md

 Python-rtmbot is a callback based bot engine.
 The plugins architecture should be familiar to anyone with knowledge to the [Slack API](https://api.slack.com) and Python.
 The configuration file format is YAML.

+Some differences to webhooks:
+1. Doesn't a webserver to receive messages
+2. Logs in as a slack user (or bot)
+3. Bot users must be invited to a channel

 Dependencies
 ----------
 * websocket-client https://pypi.python.org/pypi/websocket-client/